Arif32-dev/Google-SpreadSheet-to-WP-Table-Sync/readme.txt

 3. **Table Title:** Enable this to show the table title in the h3 tag above the table in your website front-end.
 Rename your tables as you want.
 You will get an option to turn it On or Off.

-4. **Data Fetching:** Create a table and fetch up to 15-row data from your targeted table in the free version.
+4. **Data Fetching:** Create a table and fetch up to 50 row data from your targeted table in the free version.
 You can show more data in the pro version.

 5. **Show Info block:** Show Showing X to Y of Z entries block below the table.
 With this feature, you will get the idea of the data sequence of your table at a glance.
 The plugin also has an On/Off button on the backend for this feature.